xmed-lab/VDPL/README.md

 ## How to Run

 ### Training
 If you want to train the model on M&Ms dataset, you can use this command.
 You can find the config information in config/mms.yaml.
 ```
 bash mms_run.sh
 ```
+If you want to run with multiple GPUs, you may need use `accelerate config` to set your environment.

 ### Evaluate
 If you want to evaluate our models on M&Ms dataset, you can use this command.
-And you should change the model name(line 320 and 321) and the test_vendor(line 318) to load different models.
+And you should change the model name(line 354 and 355) and the test_vendor(line 352) to load different models.
 ```
 python inference_mms.py
 ```